shammy8/fresh/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Firestore Rules

+Run `firebase deploy --only firestore:rules` to deploy the Firestore rules.
+You can not pull updates to the rules down into this repo.
+So if you make a change in the Firebase Console you need to copy and paste it here too.